rubensauchelli/platform-template/documentation/user-guide.md

 ### Step 1: Uploading a File

-1. From the main dashboard, you'll see the Data Processing card.
-2. Click on the **Data Processing** option in the sidebar.
+1. From the main dashboard, select the **Data Processing** option in the sidebar.
-3. On the Data Processing page, you'll see a file upload area.
+2. On the Data Processing page, you'll see a file upload area.
-4. Before uploading, ensure you have selected appropriate templates:
+3. Before uploading, ensure you have selected appropriate templates:
-   - Click on the **Templates** button in the top-right corner of the card
+   - Click on the **Templates** button in the top-right corner
    - Select a **Processing Template** for data processing
    - Select an **Export Template** for output generation
    - Both templates must be selected before uploading is enabled
-5. Drag and drop your file into the designated area or click to browse your files.
+4. Drag and drop your file into the designated area or click to browse your files.
-6. The application will validate that:
+5. The application will validate that:
    - The file is in an accepted format
-   - The file size does not exceed 20MB
+   - The file size does not exceed the configured limit
-7. Once a valid file is selected, the **Process Data** button will become active.
+6. Once a valid file is selected, the **Process Data** button will become active.

 ### Step 2: Processing Data